parezvani/FireFly/meeting-notes/script_prototype.md

-# Prototype Demonstration Script (Dry Run)
+# Prototype Demonstration Script (Mar.
+9 Revision)

 ## Total Time
 - Target length: 15 minutes
+- Q&A: 5 minutes
-- Slide shown for entire demo: `circuit-design/Schematic_Design.png`
+- Main visual for most of the demo: `circuit-design/Schematic_Design.png`
+- Required flow:
+  - Need/Goal
+  - Design Objectives
+  - Personas
+  - Testing Plan
+  - The Design

 ## Speaker 1 - Opening (Need + Goal)
 "Hi everyone, we are Team FireFly.
-Our project addresses one core need: remote and high fire-risk areas often have no fixed sensor infrastructure, so responders do not get enough pre-fire data early enough to act safely and quickly.

-Our goal is to provide real-time temperature, humidity, and smoke readings from those infrastructure-free areas using a rapidly deployable drone platform.
-During this prototype demonstration, we are showing that the core architecture is feasible: power and propulsion control, onboard processing, and wireless data flow to operators."
+The need we are addressing is that remote and high fire-risk areas often do not have fixed sensor infrastructure during the critical pre-fire window.
+Because of that, fire response teams can be left without timely environmental data when they need it most.

+Our goal is to provide a rapidly deployable monitoring system that can gather temperature, humidity, and smoke information in infrastructure-free terrain and return that information to operators so they can make earlier and safer decisions.

+For this prototype demonstration, we are not claiming the full final system is complete.
+Instead, we are showing that the core communication and control architecture can be tested in modular pieces and still map directly back to that need and goal."

-## Speaker 2 - Schematic Walkthrough (Electrical/Control Path)
+## Speaker 2 - Design Objectives
-"I will walk through the schematic from left to right.

-On the left side, the battery provides system power.
-That power feeds the ESC, and the ESC controls motor output.
-In the final configuration, the microcontroller sends control signals to the ESC, and the ESC drives the brushless motors and propellers.

-In our current prototype test, we demonstrate this control principle using an ESP32 with an H-bridge and DC motor test rig while we wait for the replacement ESC.
-We can show speed and direction control, which validates our control path logic before full brushless integration.

-At the center is the MCU, which is the main decision point.
-It receives data from sensors and sends control and telemetry data to the rest of the system."
+"Our design objectives are measurable, because we need a way to decide whether the design actually meets expectations.

+First, the system needs enough transmission range to operate away from the operator in realistic outdoor conditions.
+Second, the transmission rate needs to be fast enough that commands and environmental readings stay useful.
+Third, battery life needs to support a meaningful monitoring mission, not just a very short bench test.
+Fourth, the system needs to operate across the temperature conditions expected in wildfire monitoring environments.

+These objectives matter because they turn the project from an idea into something we can test numerically and improve with evidence."

-## Speaker 3 - Mechanical/Design Integration
+## Speaker 3 - Personas
-"From the mechanical side, our frame is designed so the electronics path shown in this schematic can be assembled cleanly and serviced quickly.
-The battery, controller, and wiring routes are planned to minimize cable clutter and reduce rework during testing.

-Motor pod and frame iterations were used to improve fit, internal space, and wire routing access.
-This lets us safely iterate electrical and software tests now, then move to integrated flight testing once the final motor-control hardware is installed."
+"This design is meant for users across a wide experience range.

+One example user is a wildfire operations coordinator who needs a system that is fast to deploy, easy to understand, and reliable under time pressure.
+Another example is a researcher who wants environmental data collected in remote areas and forwarded into a computer-based workflow for logging and analysis.

+Mentioning personas is important because it explains why our design emphasizes clear operation, practical deployment, and a simple data path instead of extra features that do not help the user in the field."

-## Speaker 4 - Software/Data Path + Live Prototype Evidence
+## Speaker 4 - Testing Plan + Prototype Evidence
+"Our testing plan is to validate one functional part of the high-level design at a time.

+For today's prototype, we focus on the communication path.
+A computer sends a command through a local controller node.
+That message is transmitted over a peer-to-peer wireless link to a second controller node.
+The second node responds by blinking an LED.

+That blinking LED is the visible proof in this demo.
+It shows that a message traveled across the intended link and triggered a physical response on the receiving side.

+This is also why we removed the earlier phone or app stage from the presentation.
+For this version of the prototype, the path is simplified to computer, local controller, wireless link, remote controller, and visible output.
+That gives us a cleaner and more testable demonstration."

+## Speaker 2 - The Design
+"Using the schematic, we can connect that prototype back to the full design.

-"On the right side of the schematic is the operator and data pipeline.
+On the left side is the power and actuation path: the battery, motor-control hardware, and propulsion components.

-The MCU exchanges control and telemetry with the phone/app side, and data can be forwarded to a server for storage and monitoring.
-We have already validated core communication pieces through packet tests and logging workflows, including UDP traffic checks and message visibility during testing.

-For sensing, the final architecture uses temperature/humidity plus smoke sensing for wildfire risk monitoring.
-In the prototype phase, we are validating sensor-read and communication behavior in modular steps so each subsystem is testable before full integration.

-The top path in the schematic shows future expansion through drone-to-drone or mesh-style communication, so this architecture can scale beyond a single unit when needed."
+At the center is the onboard controller, which acts as the decision point for sensing, communication, and control.
+On the operator side, the design now routes through a computer, and that computer can also connect to a server for logging and monitoring.

+In the final system, environmental readings would move through that same general path.
+In today's prototype, we use a command packet and a blinking LED instead of a full flight-and-sensor demonstration, because that isolates the communication architecture and lets us verify it clearly before complete integration."

-## Speaker 1 - Close (What This Demo Proves)
+## Speaker 1 - Close
-"To close, this dry run demonstrates three things.
+"To close, this prototype demonstrates five things.

-First, the architecture is coherent from battery and control logic through actuation and data delivery.
+First, the project is grounded in a clear need and goal.
-Second, we have working prototype evidence for motor control behavior and communication behavior, even while final ESC-dependent integration is pending.
-Third, this prototype supports our project objective: infrastructure-independent pre-fire data collection to improve responder awareness and safety.

-Our next step is completing full hardware integration with the incoming parts and running end-to-end tests with the finalized sensor and propulsion stack."
+Second, the design is being judged against measurable objectives.
+Third, the system is being shaped around real users and real field constraints.
+Fourth, our testing plan is modular and evidence-based.
+Fifth, the prototype result supports the overall design by proving that the communication path can produce a successful hardware response.

+Our next step is to extend that validated path into the rest of the system, including integrated sensing, motor control, and broader end-to-end testing."

+## Presenter Notes
+- Keep the Need and Goal statement strong and memorized.
+- Do not frame the demo around a phone or app.
+- Do not name the controller hardware directly; say `controller node`, `onboard controller`, or `wireless link`.
+- Emphasize that this is a prototype test of one functional subsystem, not the full final deployment.

 ## Backup One-Liners for Q&A
-- "Why use a DC motor in the demo?" -> "It is a controlled stand-in to validate signal-to-actuation behavior while waiting for the replacement ESC for brushless integration."
+- "Why remove the phone/app stage?" -> "We simplified the prototype so we could test the computer-to-controller communication path more clearly and reduce demo risk."
+- "What does the blinking LED prove?" -> "It proves the remote node received the message and executed the expected action."
-- "What is working today?" -> "Control signaling, motor behavior in the test rig, and communication packet testing are working today."
+- "What is working today?" -> "The end-to-end communication path and hardware response are working in the current prototype test."
-- "What is the main risk right now?" -> "Hardware arrival timing for final ESC integration"
+- "What are you proving today?" -> "We are proving the communication architecture and the testing approach, not full flight operation."